sgsaenger/vipster/roadmap.md

 # In the long run, wishlist:

-- [ ] OBJ support for model loading? something better at least
 - [ ] Calculate distances and angles
 - [ ] Small scripting language with point&click support
 - [ ] Better picture generation